-41 For example, this exemption might apply for national implementations of Article 109 paragraph 1 on emergency communication and Article 110 on Public Warning systems of Directive (EU) 2018/1972, as well as for Article 14 of the Roaming Regulation (EU) 2022/612.
+41 For example, this exemption might apply for national implementations of Art 110 of Directive (EU) 2018/1972 on Public Warning systems.

 82. As explained in Recital 13, such legislation or measures must comply with the requirements of the Charter of Fundamental Rights, and notably Article 52 which states in particular that any limitation of the rights and freedoms recognised by the Charter must be provided for by law and respect the essence of those rights and freedoms.